by Carl V Phillips

 Rodu points out that the situation with smokeless tobacco (again, in the US) is a bit more complicated.
 Advertising for snuff/snus did increase at the same time that consumption was increasing.
 He points out that snus consumption was increasing at about the same rate that chewing tobacco was decreasing, so that substitution explains a lot of the trend.
 What he does not note is the common challenge in analyzing economic data, simultaneity problems.
 These are cases where X may affect Y and also Y may affect X, and so it is difficult to measure the independent effects.
 In this case, there is no doubt that the increasing popularity of spit-free smokeless tobacco, as people learned about THR and also sought an anywhere anytime alternative, caused more advertising.
 Merchants have more incentive to advertise in a larger market, especially one that is emerging and brand loyalty has not yet been established.

 Did the advertising also increase consumption of this low-risk alternative to smoking?
 Perhaps, and if it did then it provided important public health benefits.
 It would be possible to try to estimate how large this effect was, trying to sort out the causation in the other direction and other factors.
 But it would require a rather sophisticated analysis that apparently no one has done.
-Of course, the ANTZ are not interested in doing honest economic analysis any more than they are doing honest epidemiology.
+Of course, the ANTZ are not interested in doing honest economic analysis any more than they are in doing honest epidemiology.
 To them, “science” is a rhetorical tool to be manipulated for activism, not a way to really find things out.
 Moreover, as I have pointed out previously, they are clearly incapable of doing even remotely passable economic analysis.

 The real economists who worked in tobacco control exited a long time ago.
-They have been long-since replaced by people who assume that people pay a very high price for something that has no benefits for them because… er, well, um… Just Because!
+They have been long-since replaced by people who assume that consumers pay a very high price for something that has no benefits for them because… er, well, um… Just Because!
 Needless to say, sociology and “public health” curricula do not require even freshman-level economics.